NANO-ck/NANO-ck/README.md

 *I'm a developer from Paris*

-»┊ I like to do Mountain Bike\n
+»┊ I like to do Mountain Bike

-»┊ I would rather code than play\n
+»┊ I would rather code than play

-»┊ I usually code Discord bots and softwares to replace me in boring tasks\n »┊ I only know three coding languages, Javascript, Lua (used in roblox studio), and Python\n »┊ I am learning HTML in order to make my website!\n
+»┊ I usually code Discord bots and softwares to replace me in boring tasks

+»┊ I only know three coding languages, Javascript, Lua (used in roblox studio), and Python

+»┊ I am learning HTML in order to make my website!

 ![NANO's GitHub Stats](https://github-readme-stats.vercel.app/api?username=NANO-ck&count_private=true&show_icons=true&theme=nightowl)